 Driving in Pittsburgh

-However, for expats with children or those who wish to travel outside the city, owning a car can be highly useful.
-For the first year of residency, those moving to Pittsburgh from abroad will be able to drive on a valid foreign driving licence.
-It isn't necessary to have an international driving permit, although this can make things easier.
-After a year, expats are required to replace their foreign licence with a Pennsylvania licence.
-This often requires going through theoretical and possibly a practical driving test.
+For the first year from your date of entry into the United States, you’ll be able to drive on a valid foreign driver’s licence.
+It isn’t necessary to have an international driving permit, although this can make things easier.
+After a year, you’re required to replace your foreign licence with a Pennsylvania licence.
+This often requires going through a theory and possibly a practical driving test.

 Cycling in Pittsburgh